gpuweb/gpuweb/design/ErrorHandling.md

 `requestDevice` returning null or `GPUDevice.lost` resolving.
 It should only give up based on a `requestAdapter` rejection.
 (It should also give up on a `requestDevice` rejection, as that indicates an app programming error.)
-If `requestDevice` rejects, either the app has requested capabilities the adapter doesn't have, or the adapter has been lost and the app should `requestAdapter` again.

 ### Example Code